golfmak 2010

 8) GENERAL PROPERTY REVIEW

 Before you make any decisions on a golf course, you should first order brief property review.
 You can save a lot of time and money from the initial information you gain from a quick property inspection and local market summary.
-You would hate to have thousands of dollars invested in a diligence program and find out negatives that would stop your when .
+You would hate to have thousands of dollars invested in a diligence program and find out negatives that would stop your when.
+BTW: That's one of my services.
+Don't forget: I might be the reason you don't buy that golf course!

 In a golf course purchase there are hundreds of details you, as buyer are wise to study.
 Based on the 'as-is' clause in the contract, it's up to you to know what you are getting.
 Unless you're are a seasoned golf course operator and have made these transactions before, you should engage an expert (like me) to assist you.
 I have the skill and experience to review the components that make up a golf course inside and out.
 I inspect and review maintenance equipment,irrigation system, cart paths, drainage issues, turf conditions, maintenance routines, and employee activities on the outside.
 On the inside I inspect the clubhouse, kitchens, pro shop, offices, locker rooms, washrooms, storage areas, etc. I see things other don't see!
 Things that will cost you a lot of money to repair or replace!